 University accommodation is normally available during the summer holidays, from about mid-June until about mid-September.
 Some universities also offer rooms during the Christmas and Easter holidays.

 Some require a minimum stay of 7 days.
 You will often get a discount for longer stays.

 Here are some of the most affordable and top reviewed student student accommodation options in London:

 Find a sublet in london for longer stays

 To avoid paying tourist prices, you can look for a sublet or short term let, and share a house with locals.

-Though local prices aren’t exactly cheap, if you plan to stay in London for a bit longer than a typical tourist visit, this option can save you quite a bit of money.
+Though local prices aren’t exactly cheap, if you plan to stay in London for longer than a typical tourist visit, this option can save you quite a bit of money.

-Note that prices are often listed per week (pw), not per month.
+Note that rent prices in the UK are often listed per week (pw), not per month.

 This map should give you an indication of where the more affordable areas of London are: